hanami/view/README.md

 </article>
 ```

-All the methods defined in the view are accessible in the template:
+All the methods defined in the view are accessible from the template:

 ```erb
 <h2><%= authors %></h2>
 ```

-For convenience, they are also available as an Hash `locals` in the view.
+For convenience, they are also available to the view as a Hash, accessed through the `locals` method.

 ```ruby
 require 'lotus/view'